 Ocala orchard was original founded in 1912 by the Smith Family.
-George Smith was a cattler who bought the land to raise his prized Holstein-Friesians for meat and dairy.
+George Smith was a cattler who purchased land to raise his prized Holstein-Friesians for meat and dairy.
 In the late 1970's, his son Lloyd Smith started expanding the small apple orchard behind the barn in order to shift the family business toward fruit production.
-Through the addition of many fruit varieties, Lloyd's son, Irwin started planting grape vines in '91, which paved the way for Ocala Orchard and Winery
+After the addition of many fruit varieties, Irwin, Lloyd's son, also started planting grape vines in '91, which paved the way for the Ocala Winery.

 Ocala Winery Groups Inc. opened to the public as a licensed Ontario winery in the summer of 1995.
 Due to a shorter growing season and colder winters at our location, the vineyard is made up of mostly white grape varieties and a few hardy varieties of red.
 We frequently experiment with new varieties of cool climate/winter hardy vines being developed in Quebec and the Northern United States.